dsc-capstone-b10-3/algorithmic-business-forcasting/index.md

 Exploration into more/stronger explanatory variables could improve model performance

 Exploration into forecasting consequences and fairness, by training/evaluating on different metrics as mentioned above, may see significance by reducing the scale of consequnces from mistakes made referencing the forecasts.
+- other metrics based on consequences of over/under-estimation and/or impacts on different types of zipcodes (ex: smaller zipcodes may suffer more from prediction error)

 - not sure this is currently considered by SANDAG